works

 Further documentation with audio excerpt:

-This piece marks the inception of an ongoing work with no intended end.
-A play on the idiom of keeping something in continuous process, this work represents a self-motivating mantra and a playful take on the literal act of keeping a ball in constant motion.
+This piece was conceived in 2014 and will continue to be performed with no intended conclusion.
+A play on the idiom of keeping momentum going, this work represents a self-motivating mantra and a playful take on the literal act of keeping a ball in motion.

-Each version of this work captures the unique resonance and timbre of the room and materials with which it is recorded, thus creating a unique composition every time.
-The exhibition playback reacts to the unique acoustic features of the host venue, adding yet another dimension to the way that the piece is heard.
+Each iteration of this piece explores the unique acoustic and material identity of the space within which it is performed, thus creating a singular composition each time.
+In the case of exhibition, the playback continues to respond to the unique acoustic features of the host venue, adding yet another dimension to the way that the piece is heard.

 Q-02